-Covered California may, at its sole discretion, extend the term of the contract for two (2) additional consecutive years for the same type of services.
+Covered California may, at its sole discretion, extend the term of the contract for one (1) year at the same rates.
 The total number of contract years shall not exceed three (3) years.

-The parties may increase or decrease funding through an amendment, but cannot exceed the amount or rates set by Contractor's proposal.
-Funding for options years may not be used in advance and may not exceed the funding amount set in the initial contract term unless authorized by the solicitation.
+The parties may increase or decrease funding through an amendment but cannot exceed the amount or rates set by Contractor's proposal.
+Funding for option year may not be used in advance and may not exceed the funding amount set in the initial contract term unless authorized by the solicitation.